Registration

 7. Select Submit Changes to save the requested classes or to determine if registration restrictions exist.
 Submitting changes will add charges if classes have started.

-9. Select Student Account Summary to view account and payment information.
+9. Select Register & Pay and then Make a Payment to view account and payment information.

-In addition to registration, other services are available in SOS.
+In addition to registration, other services are available by using the SOS link in My San Jac Portal.
 Students may:

 • Check registration status,